Waldegrave Sixth Form welcomed award-winning businesswoman and founder of Sturgeon Ventures to school on Friday 11th January. She spoke to Y...Read On

 Entry for September 2019

-Applications to Waldegrave Sixth Form for September 2019 will open on 1 October 2018 via UCAS Progress and should be submitted by 23:59hrs on Friday 11 January 2019.
-Late applications will not be accepted.
+Applications to Waldegrave Sixth Form for September 2019 are now closed and unfortuntely we are unable to accept late applications.
 See below for more information on the application process.

 How Does the Application Process Work?

-Students wishing to apply for September 2019 will be able to apply online through UCAS Progress from Monday 1 October 2018.
-Deadline for applications is 23:59hrs on Friday 12 January 2019.
+Students wishing to apply for September 2019 apply online through UCAS Progress from Monday 1 October 2018.
+Deadline for applications is 23:59hrs on Friday 11 January 2019.
 We cannot accept late applications.

 For a step by step guide and useful videos on how to apply please follow this link.